toore/esphome-components/README.md

 ### ivt_uart

-A component to extend the functionality of an IVT 490 air-to-air heat pump with Rego 411 controller.
+A component to extend the functionality of an IVT 490 air-to-air heat pump with Rego 411 controller, version 5.12.
 It probably works with no or little modifications with other models and/or controller versions.

 Features:
 - Switch control to close a relay that can be used to control vacation mode override.